pg-sharding/spqr/docs/Syntax.md

 (1 line)
 ```

 The next step is to specify a list of tables and columns.
-TODO how to make it smaller

 ```
 demo=> ALTER DISTRIBUTION ds1 ATTACH RELATION xx DISTRIBUTION KEY w_id;